-The Assiniboine Community College Board of Governors will be holding its regular meeting on Tuesday, April 28, 2020, at 5:00 p.m.
-This meeting will take place in the Cafeteria Classroom at the Victoria Ave.
-East campus
+The Assiniboine Community College Board of Governors will be holding its next regular meeting on Tuesday, November 24, 2020, at 4:00 p.m

 Notice prepared by Shaun Cameron